Helpful Information, Resources & Support Services to Help You When You Have a Cancer Diagnosis

 When you have a cancer diagnosis, it is normal to feel frightened, sad and worried.
 People who have had cancer often talk about experiencing three feelings: loss of control, unwanted aloneness and loss of hope.

-Here you'll find helpful information, resources and support services to help you when you have a cancer diagnosis.
 The resources, tips and guides listed in this section can help you gain a sense of control as you face decisions about your treatment and care.
 We can help you navigate the health care system so you can manage the tests, doctor's appointments, and insurance issues.

 An Important First Step When You Have a Cancer Diagnosis

 Here at the Cancer Support Community you can find that you are not alone, regain a sense of control, and learn there is always hope.

 The next few weeks will be a busy time, as you face decisions about your treatment and care.
 Navigating the health care system – the tests, doctor’s appointments, figuring out insurance and more – can feel overwhelming.
 But, it is ok to ask for help.

 One of the first things to do is think about who in your life is a helping presence.
 It might be your spouse or partner, friends, faith community, support group or co-workers.
 Make a list of specific ways they can help.

 If you are unsure of what to ask people to do, below are some questions to consider: